CHILIpReading/.github/profile/README.md

 Two computers are used.
 A robot that will collect the data and a server that will do heavy processing step.

+The two computers run on Ubuntu 20 using ros noetic and python3.

 To connect the computers ros environments, you can follow [Husarnet tutorial](https://husarion.com/tutorials/ros-tutorials/5-running-ros-on-multiple-machines/).

 ![Distibuted Structure Graph](https://raw.githubusercontent.com/CHILIpReading/.github/main/images/distributed_structure.png)